stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 ### Conclusion

-Again, the SOP approach provides powerful abstraction to implement generic interface implementations.
+Again, the SOP approach provides powerful abstraction to write generic interface implementations.
 This post completes the part about deriving interface implementations.
-I'll add new content if new techniques and possibilities become available in this library.
+Still, there are other possibilities and techniques of this library to explore, for instance the ability to provide automatically generated lenses.